AlexAnzolaJ/android-programming-101-cwe-materials/curriculum/02-materials/readme.md

 In pairs, on your desks, draw and identify the components of the following UIs using the views we just learned:

 * A screen showing a post on Facebook or Twitter
-* A screen showing someones Tinder profile
+* A screen showing someone's Tinder profile
 * A screen showing the description of a YouTube video

 You should have an idea of popular components for well-known applications.